drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 <figcaption>The same hierarchy in an OPC UA client</figcaption>
 </figure>

-And to give you a bit of context to the screenshots.
-This shows the web based debugger on a Doppelgänger instance we used for IoT hackathon at EclipseCon 2022.
+And to give you a bit of context to the screenshots, this shows the web based debugger on a Doppelgänger instance we used for the IoT hackathon at EclipseCon 2022.
 The data came from micro:bits, through a Bluetooth Mesh network, connected via gateways to Drogue Cloud.
 The OPC UA twin integration shows the same data, just using OPC UA as the API instead of a simple WebSocket API.

 ## What's next